Parity-Dollar/ParityBlockchainDollar/README.md

 ## Escrow:

 Each Parity Dollar (XDL) is backed by a 1:1 ratio that is held in an escrow account by respective parties.
 Qualifying institutions can participate in the Parity Dollar system, eliminating the need for trust in central entities or trust in third-party accounting.
-With seven stablecoins daily price deviations may fluctuate for the individual stablecoins, but the price remains in `parity` since the XDL holder can choose to convert to a stablecoin under custody that has the most favorable price deviation.
+With _eight_ stablecoins daily price deviations may fluctuate for the individual stablecoins, but the price remains in `parity` since the XDL holder can choose to convert to a stablecoin under custody that has the most favorable price deviation.

 ### Support or Contact